Curren Price: Career

 From 1993 to 1997, Price was a member of the Inglewood City Council, representing the city's District 1.
 In 1997, he was defeated in a bid to become the mayor of Inglewood.
 In 2001, he reclaimed his former city council seat and held it until his election to the state assembly in 2006.
 As a council member, he was the chair of the City Council Community Economic Development Committee.

 In addition to his council responsibilities, Price served on the Los Angeles County Commission on Insurance and the Los Angeles County Metropolitan Transportation Authority's South Bay Governance Council.
 For several years, he also served as a consultant with the Small Business Administration-sponsored Small Business Development Center.

 Price was first elected to the California State Assembly in 2006 to represent the 51st District, and was re-elected to a second term in 2008.

+Controversies

+Allegations of bigamy

+In 2017, Curren Price was investigated due to allegations that he was willingly engaging in illegal bigamy which as an offense be punishable as either a misdeamenor or felony in California.

+Questions of Price's marriages first arose when news outlets reported that while he is currently married to Del Richardson, his divorce from a previous marriage to Lynn Suzette Green had never been finalized.
+In 2012, Curren Price claimed in court that he was unable to locate Green, and thus had difficulty in going through with the divorce proceedings.
+Price and his divorce attorney Albert Robles claimed in a document that they could not locate Lynn Price for the purpose of serving her with divorce papers and instead allow them to serve notice by buying a public notice ad in a local newspaper.
+Curren Price and Robles claimed that Lynn Price's most recent address was a property that was subsequently reported to belong to his second wife, Del Richardson-Price.
+News of Del Richardson-Price's ownership of his first wife's residence raised allegations that Curren Price was attempting to divorce his wife without her knowledge.

+Inquiry into fund misappropriation

+In 2020, it was reported that the Los Angeles District Attorney was reviewing a 2003 ordinance that would provide lifetime medical benefits for retired Inglewood elected officials.
+In 2003, as a member of the Inglewood City Council, Curren Price voted in favor of an ordinance.
+The ordinance came under scrutiny as Inglewood Treasurer Wanda Brown publicly accused the City Council and City Manager Artie Fields of misappropriating $195,983 for medical benefits for past elected officials.
+While Price himself was not the recipient of any medical benefits under the ordinance, his wife Del Richardson-Price filed a claim in January 2018 for medical claims to be paid on her behalf.
+The claim was denied.